 If you like the sound of drinking the utterly delicious Dedbest gin, but don’t want an experience, we can organise a bottle with all the extra bits and bobs you need for G&T’s on the deck.
 Fun times = gin times!

-The great outdoors is a happy place for adventurous kiddos and we have a few books and games hidden under the diner chairs that will help you make the most of your time.
+The great outdoors is a happy place for adventurous kiddos.
+We have a few books and games in the secret bedroom that will help you make the most of your time.

-Under 12’s (and toddlers!) will find lots to do at Knockhatch Adventure Park or Bentley Wildfowl and Motor Museum.
+Under 12’s (and toddlers!) will find lots to do at Knockhatch Adventure Park and all ages love Drusillas Zoo, less than 30 minutes away.

 National Trusts’ Sheffield Park and Garden is a real highlight.
 An informal landscape garden, it was originally laid out in the 18th century by Capability Brown, but was further developed as a woodland garden in the early 20th century.
 Time it with a trip on the Bluebell railway steam train for extra fun points.